ramos-j/docs/Maker.md

 Each keeper will want to try to sell dai when the market price is higher than the target price and similarly buy dai when the price is below the target, in order to profit from the known long term convergence towards the target price and make money from the spread.

-A keeper can aditionally also act as an Oracle by providing a price feed, as described in the following section.
+A keeper can additionally also act as an Oracle by providing a price feed, as described in the following section.

 ### Oracles: Providing external price feeds

 Another crucial group of external actors that Maker requires to function are price feed oracles.
-Oracles are mechanisms that provide information from the outside world onto a blockchain for smart contracts to consume.
+Oracles are mechanisms that provide information from the outside world onto the blockchain for smart contracts to consume.
 Maker needs information about the market price of the dai in order to determine its deviation from the target price.
-It also needs information about the market price of the various assets used as collateral for the dai, in order to determine the bounty for forced covers on CDPs, as well as when a Maker Bailout should be triggered.
+It also needs information about the market price of the various assets used as collateral for the dai in order to know when liquidations can be triggered.

-As smart contracts are unable to verify external data on their own, oracles are often one of the weakest and most easily attacked part of a DAO.
-Maker employs mechanisms to reduce oracle risk (the risk of oracles providing incorrect information to the detriment of the system).
-Most importantly, Maker uses multiple redundant oracle systems and processes the information internally in order to enable the credit system to function normally even if one or more of the price feed oracles are providing incorrect information.

-Notable oracle systems in the short term:

-**Keeper** is Maker's in-house oracle solution.
-This type of oracle is chosen by MKR owners through the Maker Governance Process.
-Keeper oracles will be cheap to run, and a large amount of them can deliver data together as a swarm, providing a high level of redundancy and decentralization.

-**Oraclize** is an external service that delivers price information directly from centralized exchanges, along with SSL-based cryptographic proofs that the information has not been tampered with.
-This type of service has a different risk profile than more decentralized oracle models, making it very useful in a portfolio of diversified price feeds.

-**Augur** is an example of a DAO that is capable of maintaining a reliable decentralized oracle.
-While it currently does not support real time price feeds, it may become possible in the future for DAOs to provide price feeds to Maker as a service.

 ### Custodians: Collateral storage specialists